Generic Drug User Fee Amendments

 On July 9, 2012, GDUFA was signed into law by the President as part of the Food and Drug Administration Safety and Innovation Act (FDASIA).
 GDUFA is designed to speed the delivery of safe and effective generic drugs to the public and improve upon the predictability of the review process.
 GDUFA is based on an agreement negotiated by FDA and representatives of the generic drug industry to address a growing number of regulatory challenges.

 GDUFA must be reauthorized every five years.
-On August 18, 2017, the President signed the bill reauthorizing GDUFA through September 30, 2022.
+On September 30, 2022, the President signed the bill reauthorizing GDUFA III through September 30, 2027.

 GDUFA reflects input received during an open process that included regular public meetings, posting of meeting minutes, and consideration of comments from a public docket.
 Agreed upon recommendations were sent to Congress, and Congress held hearings on GDUFA that included testimony from FDA, the generic drug industry, and other interested parties.